Sheaf Neural Networks and biomedical applications: Sheaves on Graphs

 \subsection{Sheaves}

-The concept of sheaf is central in geometry and captures the essence of the geometrical object it is describing: topological manifolds, differentiable manifolds or algebraic schemes to cite a few key examples.
+The concept of sheaf, introduced by Leray in \cite{leray} (see also \cite{sheafhistory}), is central in geometry and captures the essence of the geometrical object it is describing: topological manifolds, differentiable manifolds or algebraic schemes to cite a few key examples.
 Such mathematical objects are defined locally, but exhibit global behavior which are governed by suitable compatibility conditions.
 The concept of sheaf provides a framework for describing how local data on these objects can be assembled to describe global data on them in a coherent way.
 For completeness, we briefly recap the key definitions (see \cite{eh, Tu2007} for a quick introduction to all notions needed here).

 \begin{definition} Let $X$ be a topological space.
 A \emph{presheaf} $\mathcal{F}$ on $X$ is an assignment $U \mapsto \mathcal{F}(U)$, where $U$ open in $X$ and $\mathcal{F}(U)$ is a set, and for each inclusion of open sets $V \subseteq U$, we have a \emph{restriction map}